ztrautt/MDCS-1.5/README.md

 A developer guide for the module system is available on request.

 <h4>Data Editing</h4>
-Data editing and data deleting of data already curated are only available for the superuser in the current version.
+Data editing and data deleting of data already curated are available in the current version.
 All users can upload partial or complete data to edit and curate them.

 <h4>Installers</h4>
 Automatic installers for Windows and Mac OS are available on request.